SeunguLyu/NeatoKart/README.md

         self.istag = istag
         self.tagid = tagid
 ```
-MapPoint object is a class that helps convert a 2D pose to a transformation matrix or dictionary so that it can be used by multiple functions.
+MapPoint object is a class that helps convert a 2D pose from/to a transformation matrix or dictionary so that it can be used by multiple functions.
 This object is used as a base for every frame transformation in this project.

-The map's origin is set as (x:0, y:0, theta:0) and every point/tag in the map is saved relative to this origin.
-Later when the map is loaded by the Neato and in its Odom frame, the map's origin will be updated in the Odom frame in real time based on the detected tag position so that the whole map can be updated at the same time.

 ### Items
 1. Banana